-There is no evidence of a pronounced preference for births in Dragon years before 1976 and, even after 1976, there is no evidence for a Dragon year fertility spike in the People's Republic of China (perhaps because of the draconian one child policy).
-Scholars speculate that it is only with the rise of contraceptive availability that the birth year preference could manifest itself (Goodkind, 1991, p.
-664; Yip et. al, p.
-1811).
+There is no evidence of a pronounced preference for births in dragon years before 1976 and, even after 1976, there is no evidence for a dragon year fertility spike in the People's Republic of China.2 Scholars speculate that it is only with the rise of contraceptive availability that the birth year preference could manifest itself (Goodkind, 1991, p.
+664).
+An alternative explanation would be a story based on Becker and Lewis (1973) in which children are inferior goods, but child quality is a normal good.
+Then, as incomes rose in eastern cultures, having a dragon child would be a relatively low cost means of increasing "quality".

 For whatever reason, birth rates spiked in 1976 and 1988 in Taiwan, Hong Kong, Singapore, and among ethnic Chinese populations in Malaysia and other parts of Asia.
-It is especially interesting that this effect became prominent as fertility rates fell and incomes rose.
-Of all the countries in Asia, Taiwan experienced the effect most pointedly with a 15.5 percent birth rate rise in 1976 and a 7.6 rise in 1988 when compared to the previous years (and in decades when the overall fertility trend was downward).1 Taiwan was the only country in the group that was virtually completely composed of ethnic Chinese who were unconstrained by government policy regarding fertility.2 In contrast, there is no evidence that Asian populations which do not use the lunar calendar/Chinese zodiac such as India or the Philippines had any Dragon birth-year preferences in 1976 or 1988 (Goodkind, 1991).
+It is especially interesting that this effect became prominent as general fertility rates fell and incomes rose.
+Of all the countries, Taiwan experienced the effect most pointedly with a 15.5% birth rate rise in 1976 and a 7.6 rise in 1988 when compared to the previous years (and in decades when the overall fertility trend was downward).3 Taiwan was the only country in the group that was virtually completely composed of ethnic Chinese who were unconstrained by government policy regarding fertility.4 In contrast there is no evidence that Asian populations which do not use the lunar calendar/Chinese zodiac such as India had any dragon birth year preferences in 1976 or 1988 (Goodkind, 1991).